 Pot Hole Trail #45 Sand Lake Trail #60

 The trail begins at Soda Springs trailhead which is not open to horses.
 Stock users please use Cowlitz Horse Trail #44A.

 Features include Summit Creek and many subalpine lakes.
 This trail marks a principal Native American travel route across the Cascades.
 It is part of the prehistoric Yakama Cowlitz Trail, which linked people from the Cowlitz Valley with people from the Yakima River drainage.
 Native Americans using this trail traveled on foot, often carrying trade goods and roots.
 They later made the crossing on horseback.

 At a Glance

-Free Wilderness Permit Required.
-Available at the trailhead.
+Wilderness Permit Required.
+Permits are free and available at the trailhead.